appscode/blog/content/post/kubeform-v2021.10.29/index.md

 If we want to provision and manage a Linode Instance using Kubeform remote backend then the steps will be as like below:

-At first, We need to provide the configuration of the remote backend in a Kubernetes secret, letter we will refer this secret from the resource configuration.
+At first, We need to provide the configuration of the remote backend in a Kubernetes secret, later we will refer this secret from the resource configuration.
 Here, We are using an AWS `S3` bucket.
 The Configuration is:
 ```yaml
 apiVersion: v1
 kind: Secret